 4. Raise the deductible

-The higher the deductible, the lower the premiums.
+The higher the deductible, often the lower the premiums.
 If you choose to pay more than the standard $500 or $1000 deductible, you can save money on monthly premiums.

 5. Improve home security